 After penning the lyrics and recording all the instruments for the song, I would finally add my vocals.
 This song would be quite a departure musically from anything I had written before.
 This song had a bit more of a heavy edge to it.

 Where in previous songs I had written and recorded, like “Dreamin” and “New Day”, which had an almost Michael McDonald baritone vocal range.
 The song “Carry On” was in a high tenor range.
-This was new for me.
+This was new to me.
 But I went with it.
 This would be the epiphany I had been waiting for.

 I would sequence and record the main music for the song on the first track.
 The lead vocal and harmonies would be recorded on the remaining three tracks.

 The song would ultimately be the stepping stone for every song that came after it.
-It would be an important song in that he helped me to see the potential of my vocal abilities.
+It would be an important song in that it helped me to see the potential of my vocal abilities.
 Things would get better for me personally as well.
 Jesus would ultimately find me and save me.

 21 years later I would find this original 4-track recording of “Carry On”.
 But being able to share it would not be without some work.
 As piecing it together again would be quite another challenge.
 Since I no longer had the 4-track recorder I had originally recorded the song on.
 I would have to piece the song together again by reversing side B of my 4-track cassette recording and then manipulating and matching them with the A side of the cassette tape that the recording was on.
 But technology gives us some awesome tools.